-As of the date of prospectus, we in-license 13 patent applications pending in the United States, of which one is a United States utility patent application which, if issued, is expected to expire in 2037, and 12 are United States provisional patent applications where patent applications claiming priority to these provision patent applications, if issued, are expected to expire between 2040 and 2041.
+As of January 26, 2021, we in-license five pending PCT applications, 27 pending foreign patent applications and 13 pending United States patent applications, of which seven are United States utility patent applications, which, if issued, are expected to expire between 2037 and 2040, without taking into account any possible patent term adjustment, and six are United States provisional patent applications, where patent applications claiming priority to these provisional patent applications, if issued, are expected to expire in 2041, without taking into account any possible patent term adjustment.
 We cannot offer any assurances about which of our patent applications will issue, the breadth of any resulting patent or whether any of the issued patents will be found invalid and unenforceable or will be threatened by third parties.
 We cannot offer any assurances that the breadth of our granted patents will be sufficient to stop a competitor from developing and commercializing a product, including a biosimilar product that would be competitive with one or more of our product candidates.
 Furthermore, any successful challenge to these patents or any other patents owned by or licensed to us after patent issuance could deprive us of rights necessary for the successful commercialization of any of our product candidates.
 Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate under patent protection could be reduced.